colourfulspring/ml-agents-carcatching/docs/Readme.md

 mlagents-learn config/ppo/Catching.yaml --env=./Builds/CarCatching/CarCatching.x86_64 --run-id=v8.0.0 --width=2000 --height=1000

 ```
+* If you run the above command for many times, please change the '--run-id=v8.0.0' to other run-ids.

 # Note
+* Those files and directories whose names begin with "tensorboard_" are python scripts used to draw the images in the paper's experiment section.
-Below the seperating line are the original README of Unity MLAgents Toolkit.
+* Below the seperating line are the original README of Unity MLAgents Toolkit.

 ---